The Cost of Being Too Conservative with the 4% Rule

 But it’s not the only way to think about this.

-I only recently started viewing it differently after learning that even William Bengen has updated his own thinking over time.
-His more recent work points to a higher ‘safe’ withdrawal rate (closer to 4.7%) and suggests higher rates may be worth considering depending on the assumptions.
+That skepticism got reinforced when I learned that even Bill Bengen had updated his own thinking over time.
+His more recent work points to a higher safe withdrawal rate—closer to 4.7%—and suggests higher rates may be worth considering depending on assumptions and investment allocations.

 It was never meant to be a fixed answer.